About United to Learn

 We believe our collective potential lives within our youngest learners.
 By uniting people and resources, we are making a measurable difference for thousands of Dallas students and their families.

-Our vision: Growing student achievement and purposeful leaders
+Our vision: Accelerate student achievement and develop purposeful leaders.

-Our mission: Changing lives by transforming the relationship between schools and community.
+Our mission: Change lives by transforming the relationship between schools and community.

-Since 2013, we have worked arm-in-arm with Dallas ISD elementary schools igniting substantial investment in student resources, teacher trainings, and campus improvements.
-Over the years we have grown our partnerships to include 47 public elementary schools and many forward-thinking private schools, community partners and businesses.
+For over a decade, we have worked arm-in-arm with Dallas ISD elementary schools igniting substantial investment in student resources, teacher trainings, and campus improvements.
+Over the years we have grown our partnerships to include 75 public elementary schools and many forward-thinking private schools, community partners and businesses.
 Together we are closing opportunity gaps and building an informed community empowered to advocate for ALL students to learn and lead.

 - 90% live in poverty, qualifying for free or reduced lunch